tars400/Skinometer/README.md

 ﻿# Skinometer

-Detects the presence of melanoma in the skin/ predicts the occurrence of skin cancer.
+Detects the presence of melanoma content in the skin/ predicts the occurrence of skin cancer.